-Markov chains are objects with which you will become familiar this week - if you haven't done so already, of course.
+Markov chains are objects with which you will become familiar during the APTS week, if you are not already.
 Roughly speaking, a Markov chain is a stochastic process for which the distribution of its future states is independent of its past given its current value.
-A more formal coverage of Markov chains will be provided by the Applied Stochastic Processes module which runs concurrently to this one.
+A more formal coverage of Markov chains was provided by the Applied Stochastic Processes module which took place in the previous APTS week.

 The ergodic hypothesis was originally the work of Boltzmann and was intended to provide a characterisation of the long term average behaviour of a thermodynamic system.
-It said, approximately, that the time averaged behaviour of the microscopic configuration of a system was the same as the instantantaneous average over a hypothetical ensemble of systems prepared in a particular way.
+It said, approximately, that the time averaged behaviour of the microscopic configuration of a system was the same as the instantaneous average over a hypothetical ensemble of systems prepared in a particular way.
 In modern terms we would think of that hypothetical ensemble as a way of describing a probability distribution and we could think of the ergodic hypothesis as telling us (assuming it to be true) that the long-time-average behaviour of the stochastic process describing the evolution of the system coincided with an expectation with respect to that probability distribution.

 The previous paragraph appears to be hinting at something like a law of large numbers and, indeed, that's what a modern ergodic theorem describes.
 From a simulation point of view this is a tremendously powerful concept and there is an enormous literature on Markov chain Monte Carlo methods in which the trajectories of Markov chains are simulated for a long period of time and averages over these trajectories are calculated as a proxy for the expectation with respect to a particular distribution.
-A major contributing factor to the popularity and pre-eminence of these methods amongst computational statistics is that there exist recipes for the construction of Markov chains whose ergodic averages coincide with expectations with respect to essentially any distribution of interest, particularly the Metropolis (Metropolis et al., 1953) algorithm and it's variants, the Metropolis-Hastings algorithm (Hastings, 1970) and the reversible jump algorithm (Green, 1995).
-For some well-behaved statistical problems the so-called Gibbs sampler Geman and Geman (1984) provides what may seem an even more automatic approach, but it does come at the cost of some additional human calculation effort.
+A major contributing factor to the popularity and pre-eminence of these methods amongst computational statistics is that there exist recipes for the construction of Markov chains whose ergodic averages coincide with expectations with respect to essentially any distribution of interest, particularly the Metropolis (Metropolis et al. 1953) algorithm and its variants such as the Metropolis-Hastings algorithm (Hastings 1970) and the reversible jump algorithm (Green 1995).
+For some well-behaved statistical problems, the so-called Gibbs sampler (Geman and Geman 1984) provides what may seem an even more automatic approach, but it does come at the cost of some additional human calculation.